Christopherdu65/Matrix-Operator/README.md

 2- Inverse
 {
-  Enter any sqaure n by n matrix
+  Enter any square n by n matrix
 }

 3- Multiplication